a3r0id/mass-scanning-tools/README.md

 # mass-scanning-tools

-Various tools I have created for mass-scanning engagements.
+Various tools I have created and/or use for mass-scanning engagements.

-I will add some better documentation when I have the time, looking forward to this multi-repo!
+I will add some better documentation when I have the time.